 $4,000 (fixed costs for the month) / 10,000 (miles driven for the month) = $.40 (per mile)

 Variable costs are expenses needed to operate your trucks on a monthly basis.
-These costs may include fuel, repairs, regular maintenance, meals, lodging, and other expenses tied to operating your business on the road.
 Unlike fixed costs, variable costs can vary from month to month, depending on your workload.
+These costs may include:

 Tally your variable costs for the month, and divide those expenses by the number of miles your trucks drove for the same time period.